Ederson (footballer, born 1993): International career

 Ederson was named in Brazil's provisional squad for Copa América Centenario but was cut from the final squad due to injury.
 His debut for the national team came in a 3–0 win over Chile in a 2018 World Cup qualifier on 10 October 2017.
 In May 2018, he was named in Tite's final 23-man squad for the World Cup in Russia.
 Ederson was included in Brazil's 23-man squad for the 2019 Copa América.

-In June 2021, he made his major tournament debut for Brazil, starting and keeping a clean sheet in a 4–0 group stage victory over Peru at the 2021 Copa América as Tite made five changes.
+In June 2021, Ederson made his major tournament debut for Brazil, starting and keeping a clean sheet in a 4–0 group stage victory over Peru at the 2021 Copa América as Tite made five changes.
 In the quarter-finals against Chile, he was chosen at the expense of Alisson Becker, winning that match 1–0 as well as the semi-finals against Peru.
 On 10 July, he started in his nation's 1–0 defeat to rivals Argentina in the final.

 Ederson was named in the squad for the 2022 FIFA World Cup in Qatar.
 He played one game for the quarter-finalists, a 1–0 loss to Cameroon in the final group game once his team had already advanced to the last 16.
 He was initially called up by Dorival Júnior for the 2024 Copa América, but was replaced before the tournament by Rafael after being unable to recover from a fractured eye socket.

+On 18 May 2026, Ederson was selected for Brazil's squad for the 2026 FIFA World Cup.

 Style of play

 Ederson has been described as an agile, commanding, and physically imposing keeper, who possesses both physical strength and good reflexes and shot-stopping abilities between the posts.
 However, he is mostly highly regarded for his distribution and skill with the ball at his feet than for his abilities as shot-stopper: his control and confidence on the ball enables him to retain possession and quickly play the ball out from the back on the ground with his hands or either foot – even when put under pressure – or launch an attack with long kicks.
 Although naturally left-footed, he is capable of using either foot.
 Regarding his distribution, former Manchester City goalkeeper Shay Given described Ederson as "the best goalkeeper in the world with his feet" in 2018; his range of passing has also led to him be described as a playmaker in the media.

-Ederson is also very quick when rushing off his line, and often functions as a sweeper-keeper.
-Regarded as a highly promising prospect in his formative years, he stood out for his decision making, consistency, and composure in goal, as well as his ability to organise his defence, and has also become an intelligent reader of the game; in 2019, Kasper Schmeichel described him as one of the best goalkeepers in the Premier League.
+Ederson is noted for his speed in rushing off the line, often playing as a sweeper-keeper.
+In his youth, he was scouted for his decision making, consistency, and composure in goal.
+Later scouts praised his ability to organise the defence and football IQ.
+Kasper Schmeichel, in 2019, described him as the best goalkeeper in the Premier League.